 DeviceNet Drain to Chassis The drain wire is referenced to the chassis ground through one megohm resistance.
-V+ and V- to Chassis The DeviceNet power is not referenced to chassis ground with any impedance other than the stray capacitance due to the PC board layout.
-The board is designed to withstand +/-500 V test applied between the V+ and V- and the chassis.
+V+ and V- to Chassis The DeviceNet power is not referenced to chassis with any impedance other than the stray capacitathe PC board layout.
+The board is designed to with 500 V test applied between the V+ and V- and the property of the power is not referenced to chassis with any impedance other than the stray capacitation.
 CAN_H and CAN_L to Chassis The circuit is designed to withstand the application of a +/- 500 V test applied between these data lines and the chassis.
 CAN_H to CAN_L Isolation The CAN transceiver is fully compatible with the ISO 11898-24V specification.
 An un-powered node will not disturb the CAN bus lines.